Menu

 Supporting SEND Learners in Computing

-At St Catherine’s, we ensure all children, including those with SEND, can access and enjoy the computing curriculum:
+At St Catherine’s, we ensure that all children can access and enjoy the computing curriculum.

-• Adaptive tools and software are used to support learners' needs.
+Adaptive tools and adult support are used where needed.

 Impact